-If you apply online you will be sent an email advising you of the result of your application on the evening of 1 March 2024.
+If you apply online you will be sent an email advising you of the result of your application during the evening of 16 April 2024.
 After you receive this email, you will be able to log onto eAdmissions to view your application result, and accept or decline your offer of school place online.

-If you apply on paper you will receive an email during the evening of 1 March 2024 giving you the outcome of your application and a link to a web form to respond to your offer.
+If you apply on paper your email will include a link to a web form to respond to your offer.

-In the event that your child is unplaced on National Offer Day, you will receive a letter setting out your options and the next steps.
+In the event that your child is unplaced on National Offer Day you will receive a letter setting out your options and the next steps.